snapshot-labs/snapshot-strategies/src/strategies/fight-club/README.md

 This strategy uses a Multicall to query `balanceOf` fight club glove NFTs and `balanceOf` weight class kudos (ERC-1155).
-A voter's total voting score is alculated via the following equation:
+A voter's total voting score is calculated via the following equation:

 ```
 score = glovePower * weightClassMultiplier